seng438-winter-2022/seng438-a3-Kyle-Hasan/Assignment3-ReportTemplate.md

 The purpose of this lab is to do white box coverage unit testing using Eclipse’s EclEmma on the same software as the previous lab.
 Testing coverage was given more importance as we tried to increase the line coverage, method coverage and branch coverage for the DataUtilities and Range classes.
 Eclipse EcclEmma was used to do the coverage whitebox testing.

-# 2 Manual data-flow coverage calculations for calculateColumnTotal (2 argument version) and Y methods
+# 2 Manual data-flow coverage calculations for calculateColumnTotal (2 argument version) and intersect methods

+## calculateColumnTotal ##
 ## Data Flow Graph ##

 ## def-use sets: ##
   def(1) = {data, column}, use(1) = {}